KilledByAPixel/OS13k/README.md

  - Apps can register trophies for their games, the OS tracks which are unlocked
  - To unlock trophies use OS13k.Trophy(icon, gameName, trophyName, message)
  - You can pass in a value as the message, like a high score for example
- - "OS13kTrophy,icon,gameName,trophyName" is the unique local storage key for each trophy
- - *HTML tags and commas can not used in trophy data*
+ - *HTML tags and commas can not be used in trophy data*
  - When a new trophy is unlocked or the message is changed a popup will automatically appear
  - Total trophy count is shown in the taskbar and the trophy case shows all unlocked trophies
  - *You can use tophies to store data!* Use OS13k.GetTrophy to get a trophy message